 BNZ has partnered with Sydney-based firm, Simpology

-BNZ launches programme to enable brokers to electronically lodge mortgage applications; Hopes move will improve industry standards.
+BNZ launches a programme to enable brokers to electronically lodge mortgage applications; Hopes move will improve industry standards.

 Mortgage Express is the first broker agency to use the programme.

 BNZ has partnered with a Sydney-based firm, Simplogy, to launch a programme that picks up the information you’ve given your broker and automatically checks whether it’s what the bank needs to assess your mortgage application – notifying your broker instantly if not.

 The programme, Loanapp, sits between a company’s CRM (customer relationship management) system and BNZ.

 While the set-up sounds rather obvious, and emulates the sort of the systems banks use in Australia, it’s a first for New Zealand.